lynqorsworlds/esx/README.md

             parts = map:FindFirstChild("Parts")
             if parts then
                 mParts = parts:FindFirstChild("M_Parts")
+                if mParts then
+                    if wallbangEnabled and mParts.Parent ~= workspaceService:FindFirstChild("Characters") then
+                        mParts.Parent = workspaceService:FindFirstChild("Characters")
-                if mParts and mParts.Parent ~= (wallbangEnabled and workspaceService:FindFirstChild("Characters") or parts) then mParts.Parent = wallbangEnabled and workspaceService:FindFirstChild("Characters") or parts
+                    elseif not wallbangEnabled and mParts.Parent ~= parts then mParts.Parent = parts
+                    end
                 end
             end
         end